LiF-x/Knool-Pack/README.md

 9. Ensure you have 7zip installed on your computer [Download here](https://7zip.dev/en/download/)

-10. Ensure all you need is in the pack and insert files into the yo launcher folder that you need for your server, ensuring you do not overwrite the mod files
+10. Ensure all you need is in the pack and insert files into the yo launcher folder that you need for your server, ensuring you do not overwrite the mod files without checking your are moving a more up to date version with the correct information

 11. Run the "createModpack.bat" included in this pack to generate a mod pack to upload to [Yo Launcher](https://www.yolauncher.app/)